• Home

 As with many things in American culture, it can take time for our institutions to catch up with society, which is why over time the word “wives” in the name of the remembrance has been replaced by the word “spouses” many use the terms Gold Star Wives Day and Gold Star Spouses Day interchangeably.

-This recognition of the sacrifices made by military spouses is all at once a memorial for the fallen, a remembrance day for the survivors, and an appreciation for those who are sometimes in danger of being overlooked for their support and service to the country.
+This recognition of the sacrifices made by military spouses is a memorial for the fallen, a remembrance day for the survivors, and an appreciation for those who are sometimes in danger of being overlooked for their support and service to the country.

-The U.S. Army official site explains that the Gold Star is a tradition that begin during World War One.
-Service flags were flown by military families during this time, with blue stars for every family member serving in uniform.
+The U.S. Army official site explains that the Gold Star is a tradition that began during World War I. Service flags were flown by military families during this time, with blue stars for every family member serving in uniform.

 “If that loved one died,” Army.mil reports, “the blue star was replaced by a gold star.
 This allowed members of the community to know the price that the family had paid in the cause of freedom.”
 Later, the tradition evolved to include the wearing of a Gold Star lapel button, awarded by the military to surviving family members.